Saint Mary's Hall (San Antonio): 20th Century

+21st Century

 Similarly, since its inception, Saint Mary's Hall had been a boarding school.
 As the school grew, school leadership looked to a new direction for long-term sustainability and growth of the school.
 At the start of the 2000s, school leadership made the decision to become a day school only.
 After much planning, in 2005, the residence dormitories that were reserved for boarding students were converted into classrooms for the Middle School.
-Soon after, a monument named, Residence Clock, was given to the school in honor of the Saint Mary's Hall boarding students and the Residence Department.
-The names of three boarding school students are listed on the clock: Frances Dilworth Dilworth ('49), Diane Dilworth Gates ('76), and Thomas Albert Gates, Jr. ('02) as are the names of the dormitories: Abercrombie, Cowles, Meyer, and Murchison.
+Soon after, a monument named Residence Clock, was given to the school in honor of the Saint Mary's Hall boarding students and the Residence Department.
+The names of three boarding school students are listed on the clock: Frances Dilworth Dilworth ('49), Diane Dilworth Gates ('76), and Thomas Albert Gates Jr. ('02) as are the names of the dormitories: Abercrombie, Cowles, Meyer, and Murchison.

-In the fall of 2010, the school embarked on its second capital campaign … the I AM Saint Mary's Hall campaign, which successfully raised $26 million.
+In the fall of 2010, the school embarked on its second capital campaign ... the I AM Saint Mary's Hall campaign, which successfully raised $26 million.
 Completed in two years (three years sooner than estimated), the campaign addressed improving, expanding, or building specific facilities that would achieve increased energy efficiency, as well as establishing a reserve fund for the maintenance of the targeted facilities.
 By the end of the 2012 - 2013 school year, the I AM Saint Mary's Hall campaign ended with the following accomplishments: the renovation and expansion of the Peggy Pitman Mays Dining Hall, construction of the Social Science & History Center, construction of the new Alonso Ancira Event Center, redesign of the existing McCombs Family Athletic Complex, the renovation of the Coates-Seeligson Theater/Chapel, and the new addition of the Kim & Rod Lewis Track & Field.

 In early 2014, Saint Mary's Hall invited the first undocumented immigrant to be admitted to the State Bar of California to be a speaker at their model United Nations conference.
 However, the school uninvited the speaker, Sergio C. Garcia, when he refused to certify that he was a citizen by signing a W-9 form.
 Before uninviting Garcia, Saint Mary's Hall had described him as an “experienced and exciting keynote speaker” and had expressing how unfortunate that he had been waiting for a visa for 19 years.